Florida State Teachers Association

 The Florida State Teachers Association (FSTA) was an organization of Black educators, administrators, other staff, and parents in Florida.
-African American teachers faced discrimination and underfunded schools.
-Educators in the group served as activists advocating for civil rights and educational opportunities.
+Black teachers faced discrimination and underfunded schools.
+Activist educators in the group advocated for civil rights and educational opportunities.

+History

+The FSTA was founded in 1890 as the Association of Colored Teachers.
+In the early 1920s, it was renamed the Florida State Teachers Association (FSTA).
+In 1966, following decades of advocacy for Black educators, the group merged with the Florida Education Association (FEA) to create a single, racially integrated statewide organization.
+In 1974, the integrated FEA split into two rival groups over disagreements on how to run the union.
+In 2000, the two rivals, the Florida Teaching Profession (NEA) and FEA-United (AFT), merged back together to form the modern Florida Education Association.

 It was the largest teacher organization in Florida.
 Hubert Humphrey prepared a speech to the group in 1964.
 The group published the Florida State Teachers' Bulletin.

 The Tampa branch helped organize the Turner v Keefe lawsuit targeting lower pay for Boack teachers.

-Emmett W. Bashful, a political scientist at Florida A& M University, sought to survey members about voter registration and voting by group members.
+Emmett W. Bashful, a political scientist at Florida A& M University, surveyed members about voter registration and voting by group members.

 The Florida Archives include a photo of the group's kitchen in Tallahassee.

 Edward Daniel Davis and Gilbert Lawrence Porter were leaders in the group.
-A book discusses Porter's work and a Miami elementary school is named for him.
+A book discusses Porter's work.
+A Miami elementary school is named for him.

-School boards closed schools for African Americans and many black teachers and administrators lost their jobs.
+School boards closed schools for African Americans and many Black teachers and administrators lost their jobs.